How to Apply - Transfer

 Admitted students who accept their offer of admission will automatically have an SF State e-mail account generated for them.
 Information about your created account will be communicated to the email account submitted on your CSU Mentor application.

-For more information, including frequently asked questions, go to Accept Admission Offer.
+For more information, including deadlines and frequently asked questions, please go here.

 Frequently Asked Questions by Upper Division Transfer Students

 Where can I take the required course work to be eligible as an upper-division transfer?

 Any California community college has a list of courses that will satisfy CSU admission requirements.
 Consult the ASSIST web site or your community counselor or transfer center for more information.

 You will receive confirmation with your assigned San Francisco State Student ID Number sent via e-mail to the address submitted on your application within approximately 10 business days of submitting the CSU Mentor application.

 How soon will I know if I'm admitted?

 SF State may offer conditional admission based on the information you self-report on your application.
 Otherwise you may be asked to submit college transcripts reflecting all work completed to date for review by an admissions counselor.

 If I'm applying as an upper division transfer, do I need my high school transcript and test scores?

 No, applying as an upper division transfer does not require information about high school.
 However, the university grants credit towards its undergraduate degrees for students who successfully completed (scored 3 or higher) the College Board's Advanced Placement Exams as part of their high school experience.